On product identities and the Chow rings of holomorphic symplectic varieties: The Chow filtration

 \begin{conjecture} Let $V \subset \M$ be a constant-cycle subvariety.
 Then

 Here $[V]$ is pulled back as usual from the first $\M$ factor.

 \end{conjecture}

 The vanishing is conjectured to hold for a product of $n+1$ normalized diagonals regardless of the dimension of the constant-cycle subvariety $V$.
-Thus when $[V] \in CH^{n+i} (\M),$ the conjecture positions the class of $V$ in the $i$th piece of its Chow group,

-This matches an expectation formulated in \cite{V1} regarding the placement of constant-cycle subvarieties in a hypothetical filtration on all of $CH_\star (\M)$ which would split the Bloch-Beilinson filtration.
-It reinforces $\S_\bullet$ as a strong candidate for this hypothetical filtration.
+Thus when $[V] \in CH^{m-i} (\M)$, the conjecture positions the class of $V$ which has dimension $i$ in the $n-i$th piece of its Chow group, This matches an expectation formulated in \cite{V1} (see Proposal (**) of Section 3 therein) regarding the placement of constant-cycle subvarieties in a hypothetical filtration on all of $CH_\star (\M)$ which would split the Bloch-Beilinson filtration.
 Let us now observe \begin{lemma} The vanishing \eqref{constant} holds if and only if $\S^V_\bullet (CH_0 (\M)) \subset \S_\bullet(CH_0 (\M)).$ \end{lemma}

 \begin{proof} We assume first that $\S^V_\bullet (CH_0 (\M)) \subset \S_\bullet (CH_0 (\M))$ and will deduce \eqref{constant}.
 Let $V = V_F$ be a constant-cycle subvariety for $F \in \M$ of dimension $n-i$, so $[F] \in \S_i^V.$ By assumption we have